patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/DSMR-reader/README.md

         icon: "mdi:solar-power"
 ```

-- Start the container again, and verify the new sensors
+- Start the container again, and verify that the new sensors are present
-- Shutdown and use the database
+- Shutdown again and use the database

 **When using the SQLite version**

-When modifying the `Import Energy data into Home Assistant.sqbpro` file in `DB Browser for SQLite` only change the sensor ids, NOT the sensor names.
+When modifying the `Import Energy data into Home Assistant.sqbpro` file in `DB Browser for SQLite`, only change the sensor ids, NOT the sensor names.
+Also note the value of `correction`, this should be set `1.0`.

 - Example below with sensor ids `119`, `122`, `123`, `124` and `125`: